About Nationwide Travel Insurance

 How is Nationwide Travel Insurance rated?

 In the travel insurance marketplaces, InsureMyTrip.com gives Nationwide an average score of 4.5 stars (out of five) for their cruise travel insurance and single trip travel insurance products.
-At Squaremouth.com, Nationwide has only earned two five-star ratings, but sold over 1,600 policies since January 2018.
+At Squaremouth.com, Nationwide has earned a rating of 4.04 out of five stars, and has sold over 5,783 policies since January 2018.

 What travel insurance products are available from Nationwide?